Links & Bibliography

 www.coffeegeek.com - Coffeegeek brings together people enthusiastic about all things coffee.
 There you can find frank reviews and good instructions for various items of coffee equipment.

 www.rkdrums.com - Rk Drums named for founder Ron Kyle is now operated by Shane Lewis.
 What is sold are the pieces of equipment to convert a gas barbeque into a coffee roaster.
 Various sizes of drums are sold such that large loads can be roasted.
-SHaBean Coffee Roastery uses an RK Drum roaster.
-Our experience is quality equipment and excellent support.
+When we went commercial, SHaBean Coffee Roastery used an RK Drum roaster.
+Our experience was quality equipment and excellent support.

 www.home-barista.com - huge amounts of reviews, instructions, and espresso information

 This subperb history is rich in social history geographic descriptions and anecdotes: reads like a good novel!